Should Cell Phones be Allowed in School? (Pros and Cons)

 Smart phones also give students easy access to the internet, which can be a benefit for research (replacing the use of a computer within the school) but can also open up potential concerns about cell phone safety for kids who are out of the watchful eye of their parents.
 We recommend the use of our safe search app.

 The use of cell phones by teachers is also part of many school policies.
-The main concern is whether cell phones should be used during school hours for personal business and therefore distracting teachers from their duties in offering students their undivided attention in the classroom or during the supervision of an exam.
+The main concern is whether cell phones should be used during school hours for personal business and therefore distracting teachers from their duties.
+How much of a distraction is it from offering students their undivided attention in the classroom or during the supervision of an exam.

 Pros and Cons of School Phone